ansatzcapital/dilib/docs/source/experimental.md

 - Primitives and cheap-to-construct objects should be decorated with `@call`, while complex, expensive-to-construct objects should probably be decorated with `@cache`.
-- We don't raise a runtime error on trying to set a new key on a container when perturbing because the static type checker should pick this up.
 - We no longer validate container params (the equivalent to global/local inputs in classic).
 If the user wants this, they can validate with a custom `__post_init__()` in their container class.